 The Blog & I

-Personal interests: Travel, meditation, camping and nature walks, yoga, photography.
-And reading, always reading, mainly short stories, novels, and creative nonfiction.
-Favourite writers: Flannery O’Connor, Tim Winton, Joyce Carol Oates, Geraldine Brooks, Kate Grenville, J. M. Coetzee, and classic writers George Eliot, Jane Austen, Leo Tolstoy, and Henry David Thoreau.
+Personal interests Travel, meditation, camping and nature walks, yoga, photography.

+Reading Mainly short stories, novels, and creative nonfiction.
+Favourite authors include Flannery O’Connor, Tim Winton, Joyce Carol Oates, Geraldine Brooks, Kate Grenville, J. M. Coetzee, George Eliot, Jane Austen, Alice Munro, Ian McEwan.

-Email: marsha dot s dot durham at gmail dot com
+Email marsha dot s dot durham at gmail dot com